cyberhobo/osx-burn-code-widget/README.md

 ## Build and Install

-Run the `bin/build.sh` bash script to create `dist/Truckee River Reno.wdgt`.
+Run the `bin/build.sh` bash script to create `dist/Washoe County Burn Code.wdgt`.
 Double click that in the OS X Finder to install the widget.